 Though racial extremists had previously caused rifts in PCA churches, the recent tumult at Friendship Presbyterian Church near Asheville, N.C., was perhaps unprecedented in that it led to church litigation regarding racism.
 "I can find no record of formal church discipline being exercised on the issue of racism in any Presbyterian circles," said Joel Belz, the founder of World, a conservative Christian magazine.
 "Race has been the defining social issue of my whole lifetime, and to think no one has ever exercised church discipline on the matter is astonishing to me.
 It's easy to talk in generalities about race; it's harder to hold individuals accountable."

 The PCA, or Presbyterian Church in America, has been talking about race for a while.
 In 2004, it issued a position paper that not only denounced racism, but also took responsibility for its past role in promoting it.
-The paper acknowledged that, historically, the Presbyterian Church -- from which the PCA later emerged -- had wrongly stated that some races are inferior, that slavery is acceptable, and that racial segregation is justified.
+The paper acknowledged that, historically, the Presbyterian Church --had wrongly stated that some races are inferior, that slavery is acceptable, and that racial segregation is justified.
 The paper went further: It recognized that racism has not been completely eradicated from the 340,000-member PCA, which in 1973 split from the larger, mainline Presbyterian church.
 "For years we have left unattended in our midst the vestiges of racism, and the reality of its raw presence within corners of our denomination," it said.

 The paper specifically cited the existence of hate groups and their adherents: "Today, in the United States, there are many proponents, and even entire organizations, devoted to the acceptance of slavery, segregation, and the belief that one race is superior to another.
 Such views have an impact even within our own church community."